NeuroClaw Technical Report: NeuroClaw

 \subsection{Raw-Data Compatibility.}

 A core feature of NeuroClaw is its ability to work directly from raw data.
 Rather than assuming preprocessed inputs or routing solely according to tool names or free-form instructions, the system conditions planning and skill selection on explicit data context, including data organization, BIDS compliance, available modalities, preprocessing stage, and metadata conventions.
 For example, when a user specifies the HCP Young Adult dataset, the corresponding `hcp-skill` automatically constructs a multimodal processing plan spanning structural MRI, functional MRI, and diffusion MRI, then delegates each stage to the appropriate modality skill.
 This approach reduces ambiguity in heterogeneous computing environments, where the validity of a command often depends on upstream data conventions.
 By grounding decisions in data semantics from the outset and supporting workflows that begin with raw inputs, NeuroClaw reduces cascading errors, helps intermediate artifacts satisfy downstream requirements, and maintains scientific coherence across iterative refinements.
+Parallel efforts in computational neuroscience further highlight the importance of scalable infrastructure for reproducible analysis, such as high-performance frameworks for neural population dynamics modeling with optimized hyperparameter tuning across diverse computing environments~\cite{patel2023neuralpop}.

 NeuroClaw supports end-to-end workflows across major neuroimaging modalities.
 For structural MRI (sMRI), it handles DICOM-to-NIfTI conversion, BIDS organization, skull stripping, tissue segmentation, cortical surface reconstruction, and ROI-based statistical extraction.
 For functional MRI (fMRI), it supports preprocessing and denoising pipelines, confound regression, ROI time-series extraction, connectivity analysis, and first- to group-level GLM reporting.
 For diffusion MRI (dMRI), the framework manages preprocessing, tensor fitting, microstructural metric computation, tractography, and connectome construction.
 For EEG, it provides standard preprocessing, artifact removal, spectral feature extraction, and feature table generation.
 This unified harness-driven approach enables consistent workflows across modalities and supports iterative hypothesis testing through shared data-model interfaces.